krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration_guides/pipelinepermission-migration.md

 +   type: Synced
 ```

-Now, you can create a new `PipelinePermission` resource using the Krateo Azure DevOps Provider KOG following the new schema.
+Now, you can create a new `PipelinePermission` resource using the Azure DevOps Provider KOG following the new schema.
-You can find the schema in the specific section of the [README](../../README.md#pipelinepermission-schema) file of this chart.
+You can find the schema in the specific section of the [README](../../../README.md#pipelinepermission-schema) file of this chart.
 You can apply the following example:
 ```sh
 kubectl apply -f - <<EOF